|The C.E. Daniel Collection

 |The Homefront: USA

-left for service overseas, those left at home found themselves in a unique situation.
-Housewives found work at the nearby war factory plants,
+having left for service overseas, those left at home found themselves in a unique situation.
+Housewives found work at the nearby war

-Throughout my 20+ years of collecting WWII US aviation items, I would occasionally come across items that were not aviation related, but
+Throughout my 30+ years of collecting WWII US aviation items, I would occasionally come across items that were not aviation

 |The Son in Service Flag

-blue star for each son or daughter currently serving in the United States military during a time of war.
-Multiple stars would be added to the flag,
+one blue star for each son or daughter currently serving in the United States military during a time of war.
+Multiple stars would be added to the

-representing the multiple children currently in service.
-A gold star sewn over the blue star would indicate the loss of a son or daughter who lost
+flag, representing the multiple children currently in service.
+A gold star sewn over the blue star would indicate the loss of a son or daughter

-our country.
-It is an important tradition worth passing along to future generations, hoping no further gold stars will be added to these proud flags.
+across our country.
+It is an important tradition worth passing along to future generations, hoping no further gold stars will be added to these

 Below are just a couple of these flags that are contained within my collection.